Voith in St. Pölten

 The history of Voith in St. Georgen dates back to the year 1928, when the company was founded under the name Kössler as a repair workshop for machines and generators in Lower Austria.
 A short time later, the company began to build its own turbines and controllers for small hydropower plants and to expand its worldwide market position.
 Kössler has been a fully owned subsidiary of Voith since 2008.
 To effectively leverage the expertise of all European plants for projects and customers all over Europe, Kössler was integrated into the Small Hydro Division in 2020.
 Now, the company operates under the name Voith.

-The competence center complements the small hydropower product segments of up to 15 MW.
-It combines turbine and model development, design and manufacturing expertise as well as comprehensive service capabilities for small hydropower plants under one roof and underpins all this with more than 90 years of experience in the field.
-The employees at the St. Georgen location design and manufacture around 50 turbine systems every year.
-A large part of these turbines is supplied and installed in other European countries or overseas.
+The location complements the small hydropower product segments of up to 15 MW.
+It combines turbine and model development, design and manufacturing expertise as well as comprehensive service capabilities for small hydropower plants under one roof.